 Buying a home is an exciting experience.
 Sourcing the best mortgage rates in the UAE is also key as you search for your dream home.
 With any loan comes interest / profit rates, so how you plan the property journey is crucial in ensuring you can manage your mortgage comfortably in the years ahead.
 Let’s take a closer look at how interest rates can affect your mortgage.

 - A fixed rate mortgage is a product whereby the interest rate will remain the same for a certain period of time.
 Following this fixed period, the interest rate will then change to a revert rate.

-- A variable mortgage is the opposite in the sense that interest charged on the home loan can fluctuate every few months.
+- A variable mortgage is the opposite, in the sense that interest charged on the home loan can fluctuate every month or every 3 months.
 The reason for this is because a variable mortgage is linked to EIBOR.